al-itc/Simba-Pushfolder/README.md

 - Include the script into task scheduler to have it executed automatically.
 Create the scheduled task to be run as Administrator.
 - All subfolders in the defined Push root folder will be processed.
 - new folders in the Push root folders are included automatically

+If you have issues, please dm me on my email address or raise an issue in Github.